 Each part mentioned above has a function:

 - The suprachiasmatic nucleus interacts in stages of sleep or in certain processes when awake.
 This nucleus receives information about the brightness of the exterior through the hypothalamic retinohypothalamic nerves.
 These act as a circadian clock responsible for the sleep-wake cycle.
 The light must be recaptured by photosensitive ganglion cells in the retina in order to generate this action.
-Thus, it transforms into nerve impulses that reach the NSQ.
+Thus, it transforms into nerve impulses that reach the SCN.

 - The location of the pineal gland is in the epithalamus between the two superior quadrigeminal tubercles.
 This gland receives information about light from the environment via:

-- The retinal pathway (NSQ).
+- The visual pathway (SCN).